 Observations of the shrinking internet universe.

 We would like to talk to you about the internet in general.
 Something which can be observed by simply looking at the address bar within your browser.
 The single most important tool of your browser as it tells you exactly where you are.
-By simply looking at where we are is when we can run the hypothesis as to where we are going.
+Simply looking at where we are is when we can run the hypothesis as to where we are going.
 Our hypothesis may be a little bleak for some.
 If you are looking for happy news you may want to stop reading now.
 For everyone else then you may continue onward into the abyss.

-Y2k internet otherwise known as the “Dot.Com bubble'” started around 1997 and finally crashed at around 2002.
+Y2k internet otherwise known as the "Dot.Com bubble'" started around 1997 and finally crashed at around 2002.
 During this point, American businesses became aware of the internet that it can be used for more than just looking up information for books or special DIY projects.
 But in fact, it can be used as a form of viable commerce.
 It was at this time that tech companies were popping out of nothing with humans investing in these companies in the hopes of getting the ground floor on something revolutionary.
-There was, of course, winners and losers during this time frame.
-The Y2K dot com explosion was also the result of injecting millions of people onto the net with the means of dial-up modems and for those who could afford it broad-band.
+There were, of course, winners and losers during this time frame.
+The Y2K dot com explosion was also the result of injecting millions of people onto the net with the means of dial-up modems and for those who could afford it broadband.
 Although many tech companies lost entire fortunes.
-The remaining companies which were getting people online such as ISP’s (Internet Service Providers) continued to grow.
+The remaining companies which were getting people online such as ISPs (Internet Service Providers) continued to grow.

 This is probably the point where the internet universe underwent the "Big Bang" as it were. spawning thousands of new servers equaling as stars in a giant super-galaxy.